DMM TOC > 200 Commercial Letters and Cards|

 5.2 General Barcode Placement for Letters

-Automation price letters and letters claimed at an Enhanced Carrier Route saturation or high density price may bear a POSTNET or an Intelligent Mail barcode with a delivery point routing code (see 708.4.0).
+[1-27-13] Each automation price letter and each letter claimed at Enhanced Carrier Route automation saturation or high density letter prices must bear an Intelligent Mail barcode with a correct delivery point routing code.
+A nonautomation letter may bear an Intelligent Mail barcode or a POSTNET barcode, under 708.4.0.
 Mailers must print the barcode either in the address block or in the barcode clear zone, except for pieces that weigh more than 3 ounces which must include the barcode in the address block.
-See 5.7 when placing barcodes in the address block.
+See 5.6 when placing barcodes in the address block.

 Except as noted for 5-digit barcodes in 5.5, 5-Digit Barcode Placement in Clear Zone, if the barcode is printed directly on the mailpiece in the lower right corner, the entire barcode must be within the barcode read area defined by these limits: